Shazee17/3-column-preview-card-component-main/README.md

 ### Continued development

-but I still feel like I should work more on CSS Grid properties and responsive designs
+but I still feel like I should work more on said properties

 ## Author